bronson/table_differ/README.md

 ### Snapshot a Table

-Any time you want to snapshot a table (say, before a new import), call create_snapshot.
+Any time you want to snapshot a table (say, before a new import), call `create_snapshot`.

 ```ruby
 Property.create_snapshot
 Property.create_snapshot 'import_0012'
 ```

-If you don't specify a name for the snapshot, one will be created for you.
+If you don't specify a name then a numeric name based on the current date will be used (property_20140606_124722)
-To preserve sanity, your snapshot names need to sort alphabetically.
+To preserve your sanity, make sure snapshot names sort alphabetically.

-Use the snapshots method to return the snapshots that exist now:
+Use the snapshots method to return all the snapshots that exist now:

 ```ruby
 Property.snapshots